graveflex/omniauth-plangrid/README.md

 # Omniauth::Plangrid

-This gem contains the PlanGrid strategy for OmniAuth.
+This gem contains a PlanGrid strategy for OmniAuth.

 For more information see PlanGrids OAuth api: https://developer.plangrid.com